GSto/digital-garden/notes/uncertainty mindset.md

 ## Non-Predictable Events

 Uncertainty does not deal with the future and prediction.
-It's a way fo dealing with events that _never could have been predicted._
+It's a way of dealing with events that _never could have been predicted._

 **Favor preparation over prediction.** Think of emergency funds as an example.
 You don't know __what__ could go wrong, but you do know that over long enough [[time horizons]] something __will definitely__ go wrong.